David City Downtown Revitalization and Infrastructure Improvements

 Working with David City staff, we developed a revitalization plan.
 Among other objectives, we aimed to improve the aging water system, which required street replacement.
 The existing streets were wide, with parking on both sides and in the middle of the street.
 Before finalizing a plan, we sought public input to identify the vision of downtown business owners and citizens of David City.

 We held three daylong technical sessions at the public library.
 They were open to the public.
 Additionally, we conducted one-on-one visits to downtown businesses.
 We also distributed a questionnaire with monthly utility bills.
 More than 30 percent of residents responded.
 We analyzed all input and developed a final plan for eight blocks within the core of the city.
 Our plan was approved by the David City Planning Commission and City Council.
 It addressed aging water lines and the storm sewer system, crumbling sidewalks, lack of ADA compliance and exhausted road surfaces.

 Implementation phase considerations included:

 • Use of aerial photography to collect topographic information

 • Tunnel walks to determine location, depth, and width of tunnels for demolition

 • Meetings with landowners to discuss closure of tunnel access and coal chute demolition

 Ongoing cost control of the $9.6 million project was critical.
 We worked closely with city council to monitor the project’s cost, and we assisted with critical decisions that might impact it.
 Our design team kept David City residents and business owners aware of all construction activities with a bi-weekly newsletter for the duration of the project.

 At a glance

-- Design of a new electrical system which serves new energy-efficient street lights.
+Design of 15 blocks through downtown and intersecting streets, including sidewalk updates, a new storm sewer system and a new electrical system that serves new energy-efficient street lights.